cmateu/gaiaerror_py/README.rst

 	gaiaerr.py myfile.ne.dat

-The output file will be myfile.pe.dat.
+The output file will be myfile.ge.dat.

 To simulate 25% distance errors plus Gaia errors for the remaining quantities, run the gaiaerr_photerr.py code as::

 	gaiaerr_photerr.py myfile.ne.dat 0.25

+The output file will be myfile.pe.dat.

 By default both codes simulate nominal end-of-mission Gaia errors, i.e. the errors expected at the end of the nominal mission lifetime of 5 yr.
 To simulate errors at a different mission time, use the -tm option followed by the desired mission time in years.